insight-software-dev/technical-interview/README.md

     }, ...]
 }
 ```
-- Attempt to do as much as possible using database queries.

 ## Where to start
 Within the `challenges/gaps_in_tracks` you will find the data source for the mileages.
 To get access to the data you can either:
 - Use Docker.
 Within `challenges/gaps_in_tracks` run `docker compose up -d`.
 This should start the MySQL server on port 3306.
 Details of access can be found in docker-compose.yml.
-- Use CSV file to load to other database or just load it up straight from file.
+- Use the CSV file to load the data to another database or just load it up straight from the file.

 ## Submission
 - Duplicate this repository into a new private GitHub repository
 - Add "jacekgdudek" as a collaborator
-- Once the excercise is complete, create a PR with changes
+- Once the excercise is complete, email us back!
 - You can use any programming language of your choice